bowmancg/fs-journal/quizzes/week02.md

 ```
 <!-- enter you answer in the space below -->
 ```
+i++
 ```
 **8.** What does the `DOM` acronym stand for?
 Which file is first accessed to render the `DOM`?
 <!-- enter you answer in the space below -->
 ```
+Document object model
 ```

 **9.** What are the `9` ECMAScript types as defined by MDN?
 <!-- enter you answer in the space below -->
 ```
+Number, bigInt, string, boolean, null, undefined, symbol, object, property
 ```
 **10.** When it comes to functions or methods, what is the difference between a `parameter` and an `argument`?
 <!-- enter you answer in the space below -->
 ```
+Parameters are used as the function definition in the parentheses and arguments are the values the parameters get when the function runs.
 ```
 **11.** What is the difference between a `primitive` value and a `reference` value?
 <!-- enter you answer in the space below -->
 ```
+Reference values can be changed, deleted, or added, primitive values cannot
 ```